zama-ai/httpz-solidity/docs/getting_started/quick_start/overview.md

 # Quick Start

-This tutorial guides you to start quickly with Zama’s **Fully Homomorphic Encryption (FHE)** technology for building confidential smart contracts.
+This tutorial guides you to start quickly with Zama’s **Fully Homomorphic Encryption (FHE)** technology for building confidential smart contracts.&#x20;

-## What you'll learn
+## What You’ll Learn

-In around 20 minutes, you will build and deploy your first confidential ERC20 contract, mint tokens and perform transactions on it.

-This tutorial will cover:

-1. **Set up Remix** development environment using the Zama Plugin.
-2. **Connect your wallet** for deployment and interaction.
+In about 20 minutes, you will:

+* Build your first **confidential ERC20** contract that leverages FHE.
-3. **Write and deploy** `ConfidentialERC20Mintable` contract on the Sepolia testnet
+* Deploy the contract on the **Sepolia** Network.
-4. **Interact with your contract** to mint, transfer, and manage confidential tokens.
+* **Mint tokens** and **perform transactions** in FHE.
+* Build a **frontend application** for your contract.

+## Prerequisite

+* A basic understanding of **Solidity** library and **Ethereum**.
+* A certain amount of **Sepolia ETH** available.
+  * &#x20;If you don’t have enough ETH, use a Sepolia faucet to request free SepoliaETH for testing such as [Alchemy Faucet](https://www.alchemy.com/faucets/ethereum-sepolia) or [QuickNode Faucet](https://faucet.quicknode.com/ethereum/sepolia).

-## What you'll build
+## What is Confidenetial ERC20

 The contract that you will build with this tutorial is called `ConfidentialERC20Mintable` — a privacy-preserving ERC20 implementation that leverages **FHE** to keep balances and transactions confidential.
 To understand this contract, let’s first introduce the foundational concepts.

-{% hint style="info" %} Feel free to skip this part if you already have a basic knowledge of confidential ERC20 tokens.{% endhint %}

-**ERC20**
+**RC20**

 ERC20 is a widely used token standard on Ethereum that defines a set of rules for creating and managing fungible tokens.
 These tokens are efficient but lack privacy — balances and transactions are visible to anyone on the blockchain.

 **Confidential ERC20**